simonesilvestroni/m2m-website/_music/after-1989.md

   - "mix"
   - "logic pro"
 description: "After 1989 is a concept album about a young man who escaped Germany in 1945, while his grandson made the other way round, looking for answers in 2017."
-excerpt: "<strong><em>After 1989</em> is a concept album</strong> about a a real-life tale of imprisonment and liberty: how a young man escaped Germany during World War II, while his grandson retraced his steps 30 years after the Berlin wall."
+excerpt: "<strong><em>After 1989</em> is a concept album</strong> about how a young man escaped Germany during World War II, while his grandson retraced his steps 30 years after the Berlin wall."
 toc: true
 featimage: true
 ---